-The number of automobile accidents nationwide, both in terms of the number of occurrences and the number of injuries, is decreasing on account of the increased use of driving assistance and safety features in automobiles, etc., and therefore the number of cases handled by our Center is also decreasing accordingly.
-However, the situation surrounding automobile accidents remains a matter of considerable concern, given the number of deaths and injuries.
-Furthermore, disputes regarding compensation for damages are becoming more complicated, partly due to changes in society with the advancing age of the population.
-Thus, I believe that the public's expectations of the role of our Center as an ADR organization that settles disputes between parties involved in accidents is becoming noticeably heightened.
+The number of automobile accidents nationwide, both in terms of the number of occurrences and the number of injuries, is decreasing on account of the increased use of driving assistance and safety features and so forth in automobiles, and therefore, the number of newly-accepted cases by our Center is also decreasing accordingly.
+However, the situation regarding the losses that victims suffer remains a matter of considerable concern, with a substantial number of people still being injured or killed in accidents.
+Furthermore, disputes regarding compensation for damages are becoming more complicated, in unison with the structural transformation of socioeconomic factors that reflect the advent of an ageing society, changes in family composition, and changes in the labor environment.
+Thus, I believe that the public's expectations of the role of our Center as an ADR organization that settles disputes between parties involved in accidents remain extremely high.